candlefinance/faster-image/CONTRIBUTING.md

 To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `candlefinance-faster-image` under `Android`.

+> You will likely need to change the `NODE_BINARY` in `.xcode.env.local` to point to the correct node binary on your machine, otherwise the iOS build will fail

 ### Commit message convention